jimo54/trumanshow-sqmail/README.md

 A tool to generate Web traffic in the form of emails exchanged among virtual agent threads with user accounts on email servers running SquirrelMail.

 ##Files##
-**accounts:** A folder containing Python scripts and other files used to create user accounts for virtual agents.
+**accounts:** A folder containing Python scripts and other files used to create user accounts for virtual agents on each participating email server running SquirrelMail.
 See README.md in the accounts folder for more information.

 **spam:** A folder containing a Python script and a file with sample spam messages that can be used to generate spam email messages targeted at student participants.
 See README.md in the spam folder for more information.